yilongedwardchen/Natural-Language-Processing-with-Disaster-Tweets/README.md

 Next, we further pushed the boundaries by employing advanced optimization techniques such as Cython and Multiprocessing.
 These strategies substantially reduced our preprocessing time by 49.36%, SVM training time by 99.91%, and RoBERTa model training time by 36.48%.
 These steps significantly enhanced our runtime efficiency.

-The culmination of these multi-pronged strategies ensured our model's top-tier performance, propelling us into the top 3% out of 1200 teams in the Kaggle competition.

 ## Code
 - The Jupyter notebook NLPDT-SVM.ipynb contains our code part using SVM approach.
 - The Jupyter notebook NLPDT-T.ipynb contains our code part using functions and models in Transformers Library to approach the problem.